-+Take these courses in consecutive terms ++Consecutive terms recommended
+- +Take these courses in consecutive terms - ++Consecutive terms recommended

-ACT 364 Income Tax
+ACT 364 Income Tax Accounting (3)

-Accounting (3)

 ACT 405 Cost Accounting (3)

-MGM 426 International

-Business (3)

-MGM 434 Business Law (3)

-MGM 436 Professional Ethics

-(3) [WE]

 ACT 446 Auditing (3)

 ACT 448 Financial Markets (3)

-MGM 465 Strategic

-Management & Planning (3)

-MGM 497 Business Internship
+MGM 497 Business Internship (3)

-(3)

-THE 405 Christ, Culture &

-Career (3) [WE]

-RDP.BBAMG - BBA Management (residential)

 The B.B.A. program in Management prepares students to glorify God through Christ-centered leadership and vocational excellence in management professions.
 It is designed to provide a solid background in business fundamentals, followed by an in-depth study and application of management practices and concepts.
 The B.B.A. in Management provides students with the planning, problem-solving, critical thinking, and interpersonal skills necessary for successful Christian managers and leaders in the business world.